Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 - You are using a programming language with a strong static type system.
 - Your simple CRUD application does not have much logic to test.

+Other examples:

-Another example: Some teams might be totally productive with weekly sprints and burn down charts, but that does not mean that this way of working is ideal for every team.
+- Some teams might be totally productive with weekly sprints and burn down charts, but that does not mean that this way of working is ideal for every team.
+- If you are working with multiple people on a project and you deploy regularly, using feature branches in your VCS might be mandatory.
+But in an earlier project stage with maybe just one or two devs, the simplicity of pushing to master directly might make sense.

 ### Learn about the domain